shinitiandrei/rate-limiter/README.md

 To facilitate this implementation, I'm using a library that can manage the cache storage: github.com/patrickmn/go-cache

-The tests should cover your requirements, whereas is required to allow a requester to send 100 requests per hour, but to get the "429" http you should start a server to handle the http responses properly.
+The tests should cover the requirements, which is to allow a requester to send 100 requests per hour, but to get the "429" http you should start a server to handle the http responses properly.
+You can also customise the amount of request and window times.
 Everything is documented below.

-There are many scenarios I couldn't cover given the time but I would've liked to have improved test coverage, performance and more time in structuring logs and responses better.
+There are many scenarios I couldn't cover given the time, but I would've liked to have improved test coverage, performance and more time in structuring logs and responses better.
-Also adding a Dockerfile with Redis + this task talking to each other.
+Also adding a Dockerfile with Redis + the Rate Limiter talking to each other.
 Thank you for the opportunity and would love to hear some feedback.

 ## Running this project